 Another recipe using my favorite flour by Bob’s Red Mill.
 Almond flour is awesome in this recipe because it gives the dates structure.

-Nevertheless, this bar is soft inside like fudge.
+Both recipes produce a bar soft inside like fudge but cakey like a nougat.
 And because it’s frozen on a stick, the chocolate shell immediately hardens upon dipping.

 So you end up with a crunchy snappy exterior, and creamy fudgy interior.